 At Daiwa Securities Group, we believe that our role is not only to maintain and develop a fair and dynamic financial market, but also to incorporate a social perspective in finance in order to contribute to building a sustainable society.
 For example, the securities business - our core operations - plays a key role in society by building a bridge between the needs of investors to manage assets and those of the private and public sectors to raise funds.

 On investing in securities, we promote methods of investment that take ESG (environment, society, and governance) factors, such as environmental and social initiatives into account together with financial information.

 -Six Roles of the Daiwa Securities Group-

-We will continue to support social infrastructure by creating a flow of funds, contributing to the creation of a soil where innovation is easy to occur, and the creation of a more active and stable financial market.
+We support companies that need funds, from listing support to consulting.
+We will continue to support social infrastructure by creating a flow of funds, contributing to the creation of an environment in which innovation is easy to occur, and the creation of a more active and stable financial market.

-Role 1 Fund procurement by companies, etc.
+- Role 1: Fund procurement by companies, etc.

-Role 2 Support for initial public offerings
+- Role 2: Support for initial public offerings

-Role 3 Assistance in trading of securities
+- Role 3: Assistance in trading of securities

-Role 4 Assistance in asset building
+- Role 4: Assistance in asset building

-Role 5 Analysis and provision of information
+- Role 5: Analysis and provision of information

-Role 6 Protect market trust
+- Role 6: Protect market trust